reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 Open http://localhost:8080/web, and see if the contents from https://jsonplaceholder.typicode.com/comments exist.
 Note that this one is from the previous project, just to check the connection.

-Even if you access to http://localhost:8080/comment, you will see nothing other than a pair of [ ].
+After checking, open http://localhost:8080/comment.
+Right now, you will see nothing other than a pair of [ ].
 This is because our database does not have any data to show yet.
-From now on, start our main dish, CRUD!
+Stay tuned, and start our main dish, CRUD!

 ### CREATE
 Let's **CREATE** our document!